-The optional measuring matrix board with 96 measuring channels is loaded with selected miniature single-in-line-relays.
+The basic version of ATS-MFT 770 includes a measuring matrix boards with 96 measuring channels.
+On the measuring matrix board there are selected miniature single-in-line-relays.
 There are three relays for each channel so that you can select either high, low or guard.
 Switching power is 10 VA, max.
-100 V, thermo-electric voltage is far below $50 \mu\text{V}$.
+100 V, thermo-electric voltage is far below $50\,\mu\text{V}$ .